 - People who plan to pass on their IRA through an estate.

-New rules under the Tax Increase Prevention and Reconciliation Act of 2005 eliminate the income limit for Roth conversions beginning in 2010.
+New rules under the Tax Increase Prevention and Reconciliation Act of 2005 mean there are no income limits on Roth conversions.

 The removal of the earnings limit applies to conversions only.